Monthly Archives: January 2012

 The film’s true quality is in its witty self reference and ability to take each mood to its maximum potential.
 The gags are fresh and don’t feel overdone, but when Scream wants to be scary, it does so with ease.
 There’s something foreboding about the way that the killer is always one step ahead of his intended prey and his ruthless ‘games’ take the development of his victims to a new level.
 These guys don’t want to die and through good acting and smart scripting, you share their suffering.
 During the first sequence, Casey is dragged to her doom whilst still clenching her phone.
 When her parents return to the smashed up abode, the first thing they do is attempt to get on the line to the police.
 What they hear is the dying breath of their daughter as she is pulled along the ground, because she is still connected.
 It’s a grimly disturbing set-piece and sets a tone that plays in stark contrast with the lighter moments.
-The fact that a recognised movie face was the one getting slaughtered gives Scream an ‘anything can happen’ vibe and it reaches its potential with its panache for breaking limitations.
+The fact that a recognised movie face was the one getting slaughtered gives Scream an ‘anything can happen’ vibe and it continues with its panache for breaking limitations.
 Newcomer Kevin Williamson’s script is sharp, but is guilty of perhaps expecting a tad too much from some of its gimmicks.
 With that said, it is never feels underwritten or lacking in continuity.